CS2Italy/conference/docs/_texts/04_registrationfees.md

 * Dinner: €80
 <br/>

-**Registration to the CS2Italy conference (all fees) includes a one-year membership to the Society Computational Social Science Italy that will be establised on Saturday, January 18, 2025.**
+**Registration to the CS2Italy conference (all fees) includes a one-year membership to the Society Computational Social Science Italy that will be established on Saturday, January 18, 2025.**